theburntcity/Basic-HTML5-and-CSS/Some basic HTML and CSS/Some basic html and css/basic.md

 # Some basic HTML and CSS:

 This web page basic1(https://github.com/theburntcity/Basic-HTML5-and-CSS/blob/master/Some%20basic%20HTML%20and%20CSS/Some%20basic%20html%20and%20css/basicone.html) it needs alot of work.

+So let us add some style to make this webpage(https://github.com/theburntcity/Basic-HTML5-and-CSS/blob/master/Some%20basic%20HTML%20and%20CSS/Some%20basic%20html%20and%20css/addsomecss.html) look a little bit better!!!

 ## Some reference websites for html:
 * HTML TAGS: For the list of html tags: https://www.w3schools.com/TAGs/